Terraform for coding agents.

 One command.

 Install the CLI.
-Tell your agent to start OpenRig and bring up the demo topology.
+Tell your agent to start OpenRig and bring up a starter rig.
 Or skip the agent and run it yourself.

 Already have agents running in tmux? rig discover fingerprints your existing sessions and drafts a candidate RigSpec.